StevenBlack/vocab/million-dollar-words.md

 ### ruthful
 Having pity, compassion or remorse.
 To use it as a noun, just say "ruth": "At the funeral, the murderer showed ruth."

+### rückkehrunruhe
+An emotion; The feeling of returning home after an immersive trip only to find it fading rapidly from your awareness.

 ### sage